utilForever/BOJ/README.md

 # BOJ

-About Baekjoon Online Judge problem solving by various languages (mainly C++/Rust)
+About Baekjoon Online Judge problem solving by Rust